April 6, 2017

 The dome and the upper part of the

 pitcher are scattered with many areoles, called fenestrations.
 These patches are

 completely void of chlorophyll and other pigments, forming truly translucent

 windows.
-Seen against a blue sky, the brightly lit ceiling of the dome
+Seen against the blue sky, the brightly-lit ceiling of the dome

 encourages the insect,

 already enjoying nectar on the fishtail appendage, to venture into the dome

 Once inside the dome, the rolled-up inner margin of the